 We explore and facilitate commercial opportunities for the research community at University of Galway, as well as facilitating industry partnership.

 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 University of Galway offers a number of programmes that require students to undertake placements with external agencies, which will bring them into contact with the public and in which they will assume positions of trust.
 To ensure the protection of the public, and justify public trust and confidence, the University is committed to ensuring that only suitable candidates are allowed to undertake these programmes.
-Click Garda Vetting Policy V2.2 for details of the University of Galway Garda Vetting Policy.
+For details of the University of Galway Garda Vetting Policy, click here.

 University of Galway uses the Garda National Vetting Bureau (GNVB), where applicable, may liaise with the Police Service of Northern Ireland vetting service to assess the suitability of applicants for admission to such programmes.
 In the event where applicants do not meet the Garda Vetting requirements of the University, registration on such programmes may be subject to cancellation.

 University of Galway will require students on the following programmes to be Garda Vetted before they fully complete their registration as a student of the University.
 Such students will be registered provisionally until Garda Clearance is obtained: List of Programmes Requiring Garda Vetting

 If you have any queries regarding the Garda Vetting process please email firstname.lastname@example.org.

 Garda Vetting is a procedure that University of Galway uses to certify whether or not a student who has been offered and accepted a programme has ever been convicted of a crime.